-- (1) Robert G. Rosen was appointed as EVP, Capital Markets in March 2021 and Kenneth J. Kuick was appointed as Chief Financial Officer in May 2021; therefore, Mr. Rosen and Mr. Kuick were not NEOs in 2020. - (2) Reflects the dollar amount recognized for financial statement reporting purposes for the fiscal years ended December 26, 2021 and December 27, 2020, in accordance with ASC 718 of awards pursuant to the Stock Option Plan.
-Assumptions used in the calculation of this amount for fiscal year ended December 26, 2021 are included in footnote 16 to the Company's audited consolidated financial statements for the fiscal year ended December 26, 2021, included in Part IV of this Annual Report on Form 10-K. - (3) The amount disclosed for Mr. Wiederhorn reflects the aggregate incremental cost to the Company of providing him with certain personal use of leased aircraft pursuant to his employment agreement.
+- Amounts shown represent the aggregate grant date fair value computed in accordance with Accounting Standards Codification 718.
+Assumptions used in the calculation of this amount for fiscal year ended December 25, 2022 are included in footnote 13 to the Company's audited consolidated financial statements for the fiscal year ended December 25, 2022, included in Part IV of this Annual Report on Form 10-K. - The amount disclosed for Mr. Andrew Wiederhorn reflects the aggregate incremental cost to the Company of providing him with certain personal use of leased aircraft pursuant to his employment agreement.
 This cost is calculated based on the applicable hourly rate charged to the Company for leased aircraft.
-The amount disclosed for Mr. Kuick reflects relocation benefits related to his appointment as Chief Financial Officer in May 2021.